-- Balanced access is necessary to ensure a reliable and adequate supply of materials between commercial explosives and the defense industry. - Removing barriers to, and promoting domestic manufacturing of, energetic materials is crucial to ensure a predictable and stable supply chain for the commercial explosives industry. - Streamlining the adoption of international shipping standards.
+- Balanced access to inputs is necessary to ensure a reliable and adequate supply of materials between commercial explosives and the defense industry. - Removing barriers to, and promoting domestic manufacturing of, energetic materials is crucial to ensure a predictable and stable supply chain for the commercial explosives industry. - Streamlining the adoption of international shipping standards to better facilitate commerce.